-This problem set is due Thursday March 6 at 11:59PM.
+Part B questions are due Thursday, March 5th at 11:59PM.

-Solutions should be turned in through the course website in PDF form using LaTeX or scanned handwritten solutions.
+Solutions should be turned in through the course website in PDF form using $L^{AT}EX$ or scanned handwritten solutions.

 A template for writing up solutions in LATEX is available on the course website.